syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 This function encapsulates the necessary Golang code to create a customized deployment for your website.

-However, you still need to call this function in the Reconcile loop.
+This function is defined but not used.
+You need to call this function in the Reconcile loop.

 ✍🏾 Creating a deployment in the reconcile loop
 ==============